Genivia/RE-flex/README.md

-semantics resulting in 1915 matches for this test, and due to its event handler requirements.* [Download the tests](https://www.genivia.com/files/perfcomp.zip) *Timings on other platforms may differ, though in the worst cases tested, reflex ran equally fast than the best times of Flex.*
+semantics resulting in 1915 matches for this test, and due to its event handler requirements.* [Download the tests](https://www.genivia.com/files/perfcomp.zip) *Timings on other platforms may differ, though in the worst cases tested, reflex ran equally fast or slightly faster than the best times of Flex.*

-The RE/flex matcher tracks line numbers, column numbers, and indentations, whereas Flex does not (option noyylineno) and neither do the other regex matchers compared.
+The RE/flex matcher tracks line numbers, column numbers, and indentations, whereas Flex does not (option noyylineno) and neither do the other regex matchers in the table, except Boost.Regex with reflex.
 Tracking this information incurs some overhead.

 Features